baileysostek/EGAD/README.md

 The EGAD framework allows users to quickly create grid based web applications by speicifying a grid size, then populating that grid with prebuilt content.
 There are many differnet modules built into the framework that help a developer get up and running, such as a Code Editor, File Tree, and a WebGL Canvas.

+# Presentation Video (click image to link to youtube)
 [![EGAD Presentation](https://img.youtube.com/vi/BiBUdq4y2fw/0.jpg)](https://www.youtube.com/watch?v=BiBUdq4y2fw)

 ## Code Editor